laravel/nova-docs/4.0/resources/file-fields.md

 ### How Files Are Stored

-When a file is uploaded using this field, Nova will use Laravel's [Flysystem integration](https://laravel.com/docs/filesystem) to store the file on the disk of your choosing with a randomly generated filename.
+When a file is uploaded using this field, Nova will use Laravel's [Flysystem integration](https://laravel.com/docs/filesystem) to store the file on the disk of your choosing and the file will be assigned a randomly generated filename.
 Once the file is stored, Nova will store the relative path to the file in the file field's underlying database column.

-To illustrate the default behavior of the `File` field, let's take a look at an equivalent route that would store the file in the same way:
+To illustrate the default behavior of the `File` field, let's take a look at an equivalent Laravel route that would store the file in the same way:

 ```php
 use Illuminate\Http\Request;